In this tutorial, you will learn how to use the ESP8266 WiFi chip along with aREST, in order to control your projects from anywhere in the world.

 char * key = "your_key";

 After that, configure the board with the code using the Arduino IDE.
-Note that if you have more boards to configure, you can just use the same sketch: the boards will all self-register on the aREST Pro server, which is a pretty cool feature of aREST Pro compared to the normal version.
+Note that if you have more boards to configure, you can just use the same sketch: the boards will all self-register on the aREST server, which is a pretty cool feature of aREST compared to not using an API key.

 Let’s now see how manage and control our device from the cloud.
 For that, we are going to use the aREST dashboard again: